FlorianHeigl/ansible-Check_MK-pfSense/README.md

 Automatically installs the __Check_MK__ agent on a __pfSense__ firewall.

-The Playbook is based off 'the' pfSense forum post (https://forum.pfsense.org/index.php?topic=111517.0#top) with some cleanups.
+The Playbook is based of 'the' pfSense forum post (https://forum.pfsense.org/index.php?topic=111517.0#top) with some cleanups.
 We also use /opt but with a more FHS-compliant.

 It also sets up a few extras: